 RCSJ fully endorses the mandates of the Drug-Free Campus provisions of the Higher Education Act.
 The U.S. Department of Education has issued regulations implementing the provisions of the Drug-Free Schools and Communities Act amendments of 1989.
 This information can be assessed within the Alcohol and Other Drugs Policy and applies to all College students, regardless of location, campus or academic program.
-The College policies support enforcement of Federal and State laws.
+The College policies support enforcement of federal and state laws.
+Please note the list of legal sanctions following the College's Administrative Procedure #7015, Alcohol and Other Drugs.